thuanhavan/CSA_Field_Boundary_Segmentation/1_Environment_setup/RGB_download/readme.txt

 - **Missing package**: Ensure environment is activated and run `conda list` to check installed packages
 - **Permission errors**: Ensure Anaconda is installed in user folder or run with admin permission
 - **Environment creation fails**: Check internet connection and try again
+- **PROJ/GDAL errors or import failures**: If you encounter persistent errors with rasterio, geedim, or PROJ database version mismatches (especially if ArcGIS Pro is installed), try installing a fresh standalone Miniconda in a separate location (e.g., `C:\Users\<YourName>\Miniconda3`) and create the environment using that installation.
+Avoid mixing conda and pip for geospatial packages.

 ## Additional Notes